XAI4SAR/PIHA/README.md

 The dataset we adopt is MSTAR.
 We extract the ASC centers for target and adopt the k-means algorithm to divide the targets into four parts.
 The data can be downloaded at following link:

 ### 2.2 Training
-To train a PASE based model, run the following command
+To train a PIHA based model, run the following command
 ```
 python submitit_pretrain.py \
     --datatxt_train ${TRAIN_LIST_PATH} \